f4pga/prjxray/docs/db_dev_process/newpart.rst

 ~~~~~~

 Make sure you’ve sourced your new device settings file (see the end of
+step 2) and generated the device information (see the end of set 3).
+Now it is
-step 2).
-Now it is time to run some fuzzers to figure out how the tiles
-on your new device are connected.
+time to run some fuzzers to figure out how the tiles on your new device are
+connected.

 Make the following target, with ``<new_device>`` as above, and setting
 the parallelism factor ``-j<n>`` appropriate for the number of cores